-Some of our thinking styles are more helpful than others and at this time it is worth monitoring them, letting our thoughts dwell too long in the future with “what if” questions is throwing fuel on the fire leading to anxiety.
+Some of our thinking styles are more helpful than other, it is worth monitoring them.
+Letting our thoughts dwell too long in the future with “what if” questions is throwing fuel on the fire leading to anxiety.
 Too much time dwelling in the past or on what you have lost leads to sadness and depression.
-Begin by labeling your thoughts, future, past, present, judging, planning, organizing and notice the difference in your feelings as result of these.
+Begin by labelling your thoughts, future, past, present, judging, planning, organising and notice the difference in your feelings as result of these.

-If your thoughts go to the future notice if you have strayed into all the possible worst case scenarios which may occur in your life from the impact of Covid 19 and acknowledge our minds will do this, that it is part of our survival strategy which has evolved within us, gently nudging your future thoughts towards a plan, or several flexible future plans then bring your focus back to the present moment when possible will help towards managing your limbic system and your mood.
+If your thoughts go to the future notice if you have strayed into all the possible worst case scenarios which may occur in your life.
+Acknowledge our minds will do this, that it is part of our survival strategy.
+Gently nudge your future thoughts towards a plan, or several flexible future plans then bring your focus back to the present moment when possible.
+This will help towards managing your limbic system and your mood.

 We can all relate to “I can’t cope, I can’t bear it” mindsets too, but remind yourself of experiences in your past where you have surprised yourself by your own resilience and strength.
 I know everyone reading this will have these memories.
 Use them now to calm your limbic system, it is looking for reassurance from your rational mind, if you tell it you can handle this, it is more likely to get out of your way so you can think clearly.